Miles-Collins/CodeWorks-Vocabulary-Markdown-for-Pre-Course-work/WhatINeed.md

 }
 ```

-Now, let’s consider a conditional statement that actualy does something:
+Now, let’s consider a conditional statement that actually does something:

 ```js script
 var inNortherHemisphere = true;